What deposit do you need for a self build mortgage?

 One of the main considerations is around the deposit.
-Unlike traditional mortgages, self build mortgages have unique requirements, and understanding what deposit you need is very important, before going ahead with anything costly.
+Unlike traditional mortgages, self build mortgages have unique requirements, and understanding what deposit you need is essential before committing to land purchases, planning costs, or construction contracts.

 What Is a Self Build Mortgage?